-As a politically-led membership organisation, we invest in support to the elected members who are directly involved in the LGA.
-We use our governance arrangements to build strong connections with councils and their sub-national partners to provide political direction for all our work.
+As a politically-led membership organisation, we invest in support to the elected members who are directly involved in the LGA, as well as providing services to all councillors, whether they are cabinet members or backbenchers.
+We use our governance arrangements to build strong connections with councils to provide political direction for all our work.
+We also have strong connections with the regional local government organisations and are working closely with them on our shared priorities.

-This business plan focuses primarily on the services and support funded by subscriptions from LGA member authorities, and RSG top-slice.
-We seek additional funding for specific programmes where these fit with out priorities.
+This business plan focuses primarily on the services and support funded by subscriptions from LGA member authorities, and revenue support grant (RSG) top-slice.
+We seek additional funding for specific programmes where these fit with our priorities.
 We also provide services on a cost-recovery basis where councils are prepared to pay for them.

-Our top priorities
+Our priorities